Isoperimetric Bounds for Eigenvalues of the Wentzell-Laplace, the Laplacian and a biharmonic Steklov Problem: Acknowledgements

 \section{Acknowledgements}

-F. Du was partially supported by the NSF of Hubei Provincial Department of Education (Grant No. D20184301).
-J. Mao was partially supported by the NSF of China (Grant No. 11401131), the Fok Ying-Tung Education Foundation (China), and Hubei Key Laboratory of Applied Mathematics (Hubei University).
+F. Du was supported by Hubei Key Laboratory of Applied Mathematics (Hubei University), Research Team Project of Jingchu University of Technology (Grant No. TD202006) and Research Project of Jingchu University of Technology (Grant Nos.
+YB202010, ZX202002, ZX202006).
+J. Mao was partially supported by the NSF of China (Grant No. 11801496), the Fok Ying-Tung Education Foundation (China), and Hubei Key Laboratory of Applied Mathematics (Hubei University).
 Q. Wang was partially supported by CNPq, Brazil (Grant No. 307089/2014-2).
 C. Xia was partially supported by CNPq, Brazil (Grant No. 306146/2014-2).